africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/The problem isnt that you dont feel motivated - Oliver Burkeman.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/the-problem-isnt-that-you-dont-feel-motivated-oliver-burkeman/","title":"The problem isnt that you dont feel motivated - Oliver Burkeman","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/The problem isnt that you dont feel motivated - Oliver Burkeman/","title":"The problem isnt that you dont feel motivated - Oliver Burkeman","noteIcon":""}
 ---